niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 #### Issues & Challenges

-* If the script 4 day requirement is remove and yfinance start and end variable are set to update every day, yfinance was creating duplicate data that I was unable to resolve.
-For example, if we needed to update Friday's market close data for ticker "F" - the script was returning 2 sets of ticker symbol closing data.
+* Double Data on Single Day Updates.
+If the script 4 day requirement is removed and yfinance variable `start` and `end` variables are set to update every day, yfinance was creating duplicate data that I was unable to resolve.
+For example, if we had Thursday's market close data and just needed to update Friday's market close data for ticker "F" - yfinance code was returning 2 sets of ticker closing data.
 Not sure why.

 * Writing to a temporary file instead of just appending to the existing file.
-I could not figure out how to do this using the yfinance code so I decided on creating a temporary file.
+I could not figure out how to do this using the yfinance code so I decided on creating a temporary file to then extract the data needed to append the main file.

 #### Ubuntu Crontabs Scheduler